POSITION IDENTIFICATION

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least one year of academic advising experience is required, where knowledge of federal, state, and higher education policies and procedures has been gained, or one year of high school or university employment in which a thorough knowledge of academic programs and support services was required.
+Experience: At least two years of academic advising experience is required, where knowledge of federal, state, and higher education policies and procedures has been gained, or one year of high school or university employment in which a thorough knowledge of academic programs and support services was required.
 Experience and knowledge of diagnostic and career assessment materials and knowledge of learning strategies and accommodations for diverse populations, including academically disadvantaged students, is required.
 Teaching experience is preferred.
 Experience working with Student Support Services, or other TRIO Programs, focused on students who are low-income, first-generation, have a disability, or are academically disadvantaged is preferred.

-Other: A valid Missouri driver’s license is required.
+Other: A valid driver’s license is required.
 The scope of the position occasionally requires work in the evenings and on weekends.
 This position is dependent on external funding.

 ESSENTIAL DUTIES AND RESPONSIBILITIES